2024

 • Choose one team member from each team to come and look at your structure for 10 seconds.

-• They will then go back and try to build a replica with their teams.
+• They will then try to build a replica with their teams.

-• Each replica will then be compared to the original structure, as well as, other replicas.
+• Each replica will then be compared to the original structure and other replicas.

-The idea is to see whether one person can guide the rest of their teams on a specific task – when that person is the one who has been briefed on it.
+The idea is to see whether one person can guide the rest of their teams on a specific task when that person has been briefed on it.

-This tests the team’s communication skills, memory, and their ability to follow the instructions of fellow team members.
+This test the team’s communication skills, memory, and ability to follow instructions from fellow team members.

 12. This is Better Than That